northernhusky/molport-test/README.md

 git checkout master

-🔧 Go to supplier-catalog-manager folder
+🔧 Go to project folder

-cd supplier-catalog-manager

 🔧 Install all dependencies: